MicrosoftDocs/minecraft-creator/creator/Documents/EditorInstallation.md

 5. Double-click the shortcut to launch the Editor.

-You should see Editor launch and display the “Create New Project” screen.
+You should see Editor launch and display the "Create New Project" screen.

 Great job!
 You're ready to create a project!